 When we disclose your personal information

-- We will disclose personal information to the following recipients:
+- We will disclose personal information to the following recipients (if required):

 - Our professional advisers (lawyers, accountants etc.) which are located in Europe and in the UK